LinuxCommandLibrary

 --continue

-Continue after resolving conflicts.
+Continue the operation after resolving conflicts.

 --abort